-Miranda Wharam is currently the vice chair of the Strathpeffer Community Association and supporting ‘Strathpeffer Saves’ through the Climate Change Fund aiming to reduce the carbon footprint in the community and become more energy efficient.
+She is currently the chair of Strathpeffer Community Development Trust and vice chair of the Strathpeffer Community Centre.
+They continue to support ‘Strathpeffer Saves’ through the Climate Change Fund aiming to reduce the carbon footprint in the community and become more energy efficient as a village.

 Andrew King has had a varied career in business, Andrew became interested in community renewables nearly 25 years ago when he and his wife joined the newly formed Baywind Co-op.
 In 2002 he was involved in the creation of Energy4All, which he then Chaired for 10 years.
 During this time, they tried to balance their commitment to community ownership with robust business management, with the aim of building the credibility on which the subsequent success of the company has been based.
 Although he retired some years ago, Andrew retains close links with the sector and is happy to contribute his experience where it can be useful.
 Andrew remains a director of Findhorn Wind Park in NE Scotland and has been delighted to serve on the board of The Highland Community Energy Society as the business takes shape.